Adding schema markup to your pages can offer great benefits to users and search engines alike.

 Or, read on to learn about choosing the right schema!

 The few popular schema examples mentioned above don't even scratch the surface of how many options there.

-You need to navigate it and find what you’re looking for to find what matches the content on your site (or better yet content about to be built!), but how do you know what you’re looking for?
+You need to navigate schema.org and find what you’re looking for to to match the content on your site (or better yet, content about to be built!).
+But how do you know what you’re looking for?
 There are a few ways.

 Let's start with what Google recommends.